All Products

 Encryption

-Specifies whether to encrypt the connection to the destination database.
-You can select Non-encrypted, SSL-encrypted, or Mongo Atlas SSL based on your business requirements.
+DTS supports three connection types: Non-encrypted, SSL-encrypted, and Mongo Atlas SSL.
 The options available for the Encryption parameter are determined by the values selected for the Access Method and Architecture parameters.
 The options displayed in the DTS console prevail.

 Note

-• If the destination database is a self-managed MongoDB database that uses the Replica Set architecture, the Access Method parameter is not set to Alibaba Cloud Instance, and the Encryption parameter is set to SSL-encrypted, you can upload a CA certificate to verify the connection to the destination database.
+• If the destination database is a self-managed MongoDB database that uses the Replica Set, the Access Method is not Alibaba Cloud Instance, and you select SSL-encrypted, DTS also supports uploading a CA certificate to verify the connection.

 Note